blitz-js/github-bot/README.md

 ### Developing locally

 When developing locally, you need to get a new [Smee URL](https://smee.io/new) and set the **Webhook URL** to that Smee URL.
-Finally, you run this to run your app (make sure to have the Vercel CLI installed):
+Then, save your env vars in `.env`, next to `.env.example`.
+Finally, execute this to run your app (make sure to have the Vercel CLI installed):

 ```bash
 ./scripts/run-dev.sh [your-smee-url]